Any use of the title "registered physician assistant" within New York State requires licensure.

 For a program for the training of physician assistants to be determined substantially equivalent to a licensure qualifying or accredited program, it must include:

 - at least 32 semester hours of classroom work; and

 - 40 weeks (1,600 clock hours) of supervised clinical training.

 Please note: Graduates of medical programs cannot be licensed as registered physician assistants based solely on medical education.
 All applicants for registered physician assistant licensure must fulfill the educational requirements outlined above.

 Infection Control and Barrier Precautions:

 Every practicing physician assistant must complete approved coursework or training appropriate to the professional's practice in infection control and barrier precautions, including engineering and work practice controls, to prevent the transmission of the human immunodeficiency virus (HIV) and the hepatitis B virus (HBV) in the course of professional practice.
 See additional information and a list of approved providers for this training.

-You must pass the Physician Assistant National Certifying Examination (PANCE) that is administered by the National Commission on Certification of Physician Assistants (NCCPA).
-PANCE is a computer examination administered four times a year.
+You must pass the Physician Assistant National Certifying Examination (PANCE), a computer examination, that is administered by the National Commission on Certification of Physician Assistants (NCCPA).

 For more information regarding the examination, including sample questions, costs, dates, application forms, or to have scores transferred to the New York State Education Department, you may call NCCPA at 678-417-8100, visit their Web site at www.nccpa.net or write to: